-10. Training Appendix 6
+10. Training

-Staff who are responsible for supporting pupils with medical needs will receive suitable and sufficient training to do so.
+Staff who are responsible for supporting pupils with medical needs will receive suitable and sufficient training to do so, with a number of staff receiving two-day paediatric training.

 The training will be identified during the development or review of IHPs.
 Staff who provide support to pupils with medical conditions will be included in meetings where this is discussed.